dmurfet/therisingsea/content/post/seminar-ch.md

 +++

 The seminar is held in Room 107 of Peter Hall.
 For announcements of talks [subscribe](http://www.tinyletter.com/dmurfet) to the mailing list.
 The videos from the talks are available on [YouTube](https://www.youtube.com/channel/UCJTk6uSbSsclXN8v3b27_QQ/videos?flow=list&live_view=500&view=0&sort=dd).
 For previous semesters of the seminar, scroll down!
-In semester two of 2019 we are going to study **deep reinforcement learning** with an aim to understand AlphaGo and related breakthroughs, such as AlphaStar.
+In semester two of 2019 we are going to study reasoning in the context of **deep reinforcement learning** with an aim to understand AlphaGo and related breakthroughs, such as AlphaStar.
 Along the way we will look at deep learning more generally.
 Some relevant background information:

 * [AlphaGo documentary](https://www.imdb.com/title/tt6700846/) on NetFlix.